 January is right in the middle of San Diego's rainy season, bringing the most unpredictable weather of the year.
-Monthly rainfall often comes all on the same day, especially during winter storms.
+In some years, it will rain very little, and in others, it may rain a lot.
+And monthly rainfall often comes all on the same day, especially during winter storms.
 If precipitation happens, try these things to do on a rainy day in San Diego.

 - Average Low Temperature: 49 degrees F/9 degrees C

 - Rainfall: 1.98 inches (5.0 cm)

 - Water Temperature: 59 degrees F/15 degrees C

 If you want to compare these weather conditions to what San Diego is like the rest of the year, you can find that all in one place in the guide to typical San Diego weather.
 And you can get more info to help you decide whether to visit in January by checking the pros and cons of going to San Diego in the winter.

 Packing experts suggest creating a capsule wardrobe for travel.
 You can find suggestions for the number of tops, bottoms, layers, and shoes you need in an easy infographic at Classy Yet Trendy.
 For San Diego in January:

 - The tops should be long-sleeved, and the bottoms should be full length.